PandaWei/3-Jekyll/_posts/2016-02-01-the-mechanism-of-migration-for-qemu.markdown

 ---
 layout: post
-title:  "The mechanism of migration in qemu!"
+title:  "The mechanism of migration in qemu"
 date:   2016-02-01 09:00:00
 categories: Virtualization
 tags: Virtualization
 ---
 ### Tech Background

 * [Live Migrating QEMU-KVM Virtual Machines] - This discussion will go through the simple design from the early days of live migration in the QEMU/KVM hypervisor, how it has been tweaked and optimized to where it is now, and where we’re going in the future.
-It will discuss how live migration actually works, the constraints within which it all has to work, and how the design keeps needing new thought to cover the latest requirements.!
+It will discuss how live migration actually works, the constraints within which it all has to work, and how the design keeps needing new thought to cover the latest requirements.

 ### Learning and Contribution